 This subject is underpinned by the primary health care principles of woman centred

-and value base care (Page, 2000).
-The focus is to provide safe and appropriate care
+and value base care.
+The focus is to provide safe and appropriate care to labouring

-to labouring and birthing women.
-Content includes, supporting physiological knowledge
+and birthing women.
+Content includes, supporting physiological knowledge and midwifery

-and midwifery skills related to women and their families in normal labour, birth and
+skills related to women and their families in normal labour, birth and the puerperium.

-the puerperium.
-The role of the midwife in establishing and supporting breastfeeding
+The role of the midwife in establishing and supporting breastfeeding will be developed.

 - apply and demonstrate the physiology and midwifery care of normal labour, birth and